 NIRSpec FS and IFU Mosaic APT Guide

-The JWST NIRSpec observing modes (Integral Field Unit and Fixed Slits) may be used to create mosaic patterns.
+Mosaic patterns are allowed for JWST NIRSpec Integral Field Unit and Fixed Slits observing modes.
 This capability allows the user to obtain data for a region larger than the original aperture size.
 This article explains how to create mosaic patterns in APT templates.

 NIRSpec has 5 fixed slits (FSs) cut into the metal plate that holds the four quadrants of the micro-shutter assembly (MSA).
 The individual sizes of these slits and their names are presented in Figure 1.
 NIRSpec also has an integral field unit (IFU) that can obtain spatially resolved imaging spectroscopy of a contiguous 3" × 3" area on the sky.
 An aperture the size of the IFU is also presented in Figure 1 for comparison.
 The NIRSpec Integral Field Unit article includes diagrams that describe in detail the location of the fixed apertures with respect to the MSA quadrants.